 - Connection to the domain

-- Ensure that TLS 1.2 has been set as the default security protocol.
-For the older Windows version, you can see the instructions.
+- Ensure that you have set TLS 1.2 as the default security protocol.
+For the older Windows version, check Microsoft's documentation

 - The network traffic between Miradore and the connector is secured by SSL.

 - The logged-in Windows account is also used for authentication to the Microsoft Active Directory.

 - The connector authenticates with Miradore with an authentication key.
 Miradore generates a new key for each connector.
 These authentication keys can be deleted from the management console (System > Infrastructure Diagram > Miradore Connector for Microsoft Active Directory), similar to API keys.